kharizzakaye/Weather-App/README.md

 # Weather-App

-A fully functional weather app with geolocation built with HTML, CSS, and JavaScript using OpenWeatherMap API
+A fully functional weather app with geolocation.
+Built with HTML, CSS, and JavaScript using OpenWeatherMap and OpenCage APIs.

 ### Screenshots